Freiling87/CCU/CCU/Scratchpad.md

 ##		C	Appearance
 ###			C	Facial Hair
 Search for "Custom" (Agent name

 AgentHitbox
 	.chooseFacialHairType
 CharacterSelect
 	.ChangeHairColor
 RandomSkinHair
 √	.fillSkinHair
+####			C	Bugged Appearance
+Shows up with a little brown notch on the East side of the face regardless of orientation.
+It looks like the mustache but it's hard to tell.
 ###			C	Hair Color
 Go ahead and try.
 Knowing the code they all work differently anyway :)
 ###			C	Hairstyle